charlieschwabacher/peergroup/README.md

     after a connection has been established.

 ### Contributions

 Contributions are welcome!
+Before opening a pull make sure to `npm test` and `npm run build`.

 There are a lot of exciting things that can be built with peer to peer messaging in the browser - if you are interested in using this library, and have ideas or questions please don't hesitate to get in touch.